-Important Reminder: You must complete the mandatory LAX lesson and receive a permanent airport placard in the mail before entering LAX airport (more information below).
-Missing the lesson?
-Check your Dashboard.
+Important reminder: You must complete the mandatory LAX lesson and receive a permanent airport placard in the mail before entering LAX airport (more information below).
+See the less in the 'Tutorials' tab of the Driver Dashboard.

-If you have complaints or comments to report to LAX, please visit this page to file them.
+If you have complaints or comments to report to LAX, visit the LAX airport website to file them.

 Drivers on the Lyft platform are responsible for knowing and following all airport regulations.
 Please see a full list of LAX’s rules and regulations, found at the airport’s website here and the LAX ground transportation rules and regulations found here.
-As a driver, you must follow the rules listed below in order to avoid receiving administrative citations from LAX Airport.
+As a driver, you must follow the rules listed in this article in order to avoid receiving administrative citations from LAX Airport.

-- Wait in the designated TNC Assignment Area.
+- Wait in the designated TNC assignment area.
 Only drivers within the designated area are added to the queue.
-You may use the TNC Staging Lot or wait in another location within the TNC Assignment Area (pictured above).
-Do not wait in the Burger King parking lot, which is not part of the TNC Assignment Area.
+You may use the TNC staging lot or wait in another location within the TNC assignment area (pictured above).
+Do not wait in the Burger King parking lot, which isn't part of the TNC assignment area.

-- The queue is first in-first out.
-The driver who has been waiting within the staging area in driver mode the longest gets the next request.
-Your physical location within the staging area does not affect your spot in the queue, but if you exit the staging area or log out of driver mode, you will lose your spot.
+- The queue is first in, first out.
+The driver who has been waiting within the assignment area in driver mode the longest gets the next request.
+Your physical location within the assignment area doesn't affect your spot in the queue, but if you exit the assignment area or log out of driver mode, you'll lose your spot.

 - A limited number of drivers are allowed in the queue at a time.
-Follow the instructions in the app — if they direct you to leave, you must exit the staging area.
+Follow the instructions in the app.
+If directed you to leave, you must exit the assignment area.
 Learn how to view your position in the queue here.

 - If the staging lot is full, you must leave the lot.
-You may wait for requests in a different location within the staging area.
-You will not lose your place in line.
+You may wait for requests in a different location within the assignment area.
+You won't lose your place in line.

-- Driver cancellations and missed requests do affect your place in line.
-If you are the one to cancel a request, or if you miss a request, you're placed at the back of the queue.
+- Driver cancellations and missed requests affect your place in line.
+If you're the one to cancel a request or if you miss a request, you''ll be placed at the back of the queue.